 Excel only converts the number to the exponent form and it doesn’t remove any digits, it substitutes the after 15th digits by 0.
 As, the digits after the 15th carry small significance so converting them to 0 and making exponent form won’t create much error.

-While entering any number which contains digits higher than 15, you have to use the methods to be shown in this article to avoid losing any digits of the number.
+While entering any number that contains digits higher than 15, you have to use the methods to be shown in this article to avoid losing any digits of the number.
 You have to do this because Excel allows only 15 significant digits to convert the remaining digits to 0 and create the exponent form.